Kampfgeschwader 27: Battle of Britain

 KG 27 escaped the heavy fighting of 15 August without loss.
 The following day a full-strength raid, escorted by Bf 110s, was caught as it crossed the coast near Brighton.
 No. 1, 64 and 615 Squadron intercepted and the latter accounted for one bomber from I. and II./KG 27.
 One crew was rescued by a Heinkel He 59 air-sea rescue unit.

 On The Hardest Day II./KG 27 attempted attacks on the Liverpool docks and lost one aircraft off Dungeness.
 610 Squadron destroyed one raider and two others were damaged in forced-landings.
 In one incident, a KG 27 He 111, shortly before midnight, attacked the flying and training school at Windrush, in Gloucestershire, where night flying was in progress.
 The bomber crashed into an Avro Anson killing all five men involved.

 He 111s.
 KG 27 operated this machine exclusively, while it was a bomber unit.

 On 19 August and 20 August, KG 27 attempted to strike at the Albert Dock, Liverpool.
 On the former date, one He 111 of third group was caught and destroyed by No. 66 Squadron RAF at 18:30 in the evening.
 In the early hours of the 20th, at least 30 tracks were reported over Lincolnshire and Nottinghamshire.
 Some crews did not persevere across country, and unloaded bombs on RAF Bomber Command flare paths.
 Five such airfields were hit and six aircraft destroyed.
 Apart from Liverpool, which was hit by 12 aircraft, Sheffield, Derby, Hull, Nottingham and Leicester were raided by a small number of bombers and there were 112 British casualties.

 I./KG 27 flew mainly maritime patrol operations between Brittany and Ireland from mid-August to early September.
 The second group continued with night attacks on Liverpool, Birkenhead, London, Birmingham and Coventry until 29 August.
 Third group also engaged in night attacks and flew sporadic attacks on airfields.
 On 30 August it lost one bomber in a daylight raid over the English coast to 601 Squadron and another was brought damaged by ground-fire over the West Midlands.

 By 7 September serviceability rates had fallen.
 I. Gruppe had only 13 of 35 bombers available while two group had 15 from 32 available.
 On this date, the emphasis shifted from attacking airfields, to attacking London.

 Third group had been reduced to just 20 He 111s of which 13 were operational.
 Second and third group flew a few to a moderate number of attacks on airfields in September.
 On 13 September III./KG 27 flew against targets in the Bristol Channel area.
 On 18 and 19 September KG 27 was known to have operated for it suffered losses in accidents and combat.
 On 20th I./KG 27 lost Staffelkapitän Josef Fellinger, west of London.
-On 24 September, a first group aircraft in maritime patrol got lost and landed in Gijon in Spain.
+On 24 September, a first group aircraft in maritime patrol got lost and landed in Gijón in Spain.
 The crew were handed back and not interned.